logeshwari2004/Exp-06-Configuration-of-ADC-for-converting-analog-to-digital-signals/README.md

  ![outline](https://user-images.githubusercontent.com/93427208/200231922-6e77c6d8-d596-4480-822a-b1113deae273.png)

 ## Result :
-Configuring an ADC and the input values are displayed on LCD screen
+Configuring an ADC and the input values are displayed on LCD screen.